Entry fees are available to approved studio accounts in the online registration system.

 Large Group (10-14 dancers): 4 minutes

 Super Group (15 or more dancers): 4 minutes

 *Production (minimum of 15 dancers): 8 minutes

-EXTENDED TIME Available for Solos & Duo/Trios: 2 additional minutes
+EXTENDED TIME Available for Solos & Duo/Trios: add up to 4 additional minutes

-EXTENDED TIME Available For Groups & Lines: 2 or 4 additional minutes
+EXTENDED TIME Available For Groups & Lines: add up to 10 additional minutes

 Incomplete Routines - a 3 point deduction will be made for dancers that leave the stage without completing the performance.
 In the rare case that a dancer is allowed to re-perform, the routine will be adjudicated only and not eligible for any high score awards.